vagrant-libvirt/vagrant-libvirt/README.md

   Default mode is 'bridge'.
 * `:mac` - MAC address for the interface.

-## Obtaining Domain IP Address
+### Management Network

+Vagrant-libvirt uses a private network to perform some management operations on VMs.
+All VMs will have an interface connected to this network and an IP address dynamically assigned by libvirt.
+This is in addition to any networks you configure.
+The name and address used by this network are configurable at the provider level.

+* `management_network_name` - Name of libvirt network to which all VMs will be connected.
+If not specified the default is 'vagrant-libvirt'.
+* `management_network_address` - Address of network to which all VMs will be connected.
+Must include the address and subnet mask.
+If not specified the default is '192.168.121.0/24'.

+You may wonder how vagrant-libvirt knows the IP address a VM received.
-Libvirt doesn't provide standard way how to find out an IP address of running domain.
-But we know, what is MAC address of virtual machine.
-Libvirt is closely connected with dnsmasq server, which acts also as a DHCP server.
-Dnsmasq server makes lease information public in `/var/lib/libvirt/dnsmasq` directory, or in `/var/lib/misc/dnsmasq.leases` file on some systems.
-This is the place, where information like which MAC address has which IP address resides and it's parsed by vagrant-libvirt plugin.
+Libvirt doesn't provide a standard way to find out the IP address of a running domain.
+But we do know the MAC address of the virtual machine's interface on the management network.
+Libvirt is closely connected with dnsmasq, which acts as a DHCP server. dnsmasq writes lease information in the `/var/lib/libvirt/dnsmasq` directory.
+Vagrant-libvirt looks for the MAC address in this file and extracts the corresponding IP address.

 ## SSH Access To VM